michav1510/Machine-Learning-Operations/README.md

 ![Step5 methods and responses](/screenshots/step5_methods_and_responses6.png)

 * Consuming the the REST endpoint via the url :
-We have senth two jsons requests and we get two responses "yes" and "no" as it is depicted in the below image.
+We have sent two jsons requests and we get two responses "yes" and "no" as it is depicted in the below image.
 ![Step6 consume model endpoints](/screenshots/step6_json_result.png)

 * In order to load-test our model we have run the benchmark.sh.
 We run it in git bash and write "bash benchmark.sh"